-As I've dealt with what sometimes feels like a minor hobby [managing my names] out of the corner of my eye, I've met hundreds of people in the same bind everywhere I've gone.
+As I've dealt with what sometimes feels like a minor forced hobby [managing my names] I've met hundreds of people in the same bind everywhere I've gone.

-One of my best friends in high school, Scott, has another given name in front of that one.
-He never used his first given name and despite the fact that he lived in our home when his father kicked him out for a few months, I never knew he had this other name until I saw it on top of some bureaucratic administrative form from the school system.
+One of my best friends in high school, Scott, has another given name in front of "Scott" on his birth certificate.
+He never used his first given name and despite the fact that he lived in our home for a few months, I never knew he had this other name in the series until I saw it on top of some bureaucratic administrative form from the school system.

 Scott was embarrassed.
 Not by his any of his names, but by the complexity of the now-mandatory explanation.
-Man he was a happy guy when I told him my similar story.
+People get very tired of having to explain their names.
+Scott was a happy guy when I told him my similar story.

 The standard formula always ends up putting Scott's first given name [but not his second] on his email accounts and W2 forms and medical prescriptions so he is always scurrying around --like I am-- asking people to change their incorrect assumptions so it doesn't confuse everyone even more.

 Same with my Army buddy from El Paso, Steve.
-His parents stuck "Michael" in front of "Steve" on his birth certificate in honor of some ancestor he never knew.
-Now, there is nothing wrong with "Michael as a name.
+His parents wrote "Michael" in front of "Steve" on his birth certificate in honor of some ancestor he never knew.
+There is nothing wrong with "Michael as a name.
 But Steve didn't use that one.
-So Steve is always sitting, waiting in the doctor's office reading a magazine while the nurse wanders around asking for someone named "Mike" while they really need to be looking for Steve.
+So Steve is always sitting, waiting in the doctor's office reading a magazine while the nurse wanders around asking for someone named "Mike" while they really need to be looking for "Steve."

 [By the way.
 Please take polite note.
 It is bad enough that some people make assumptions about your name and ignore your own preferences.
-But those folks who feel the need to be over-familiar and cute and turn the wrong name into a nickname make the whole silly situation even worse.
+But those folks who feel the need to be cute and turn the wrong choice of name into a nickname make the whole silly situation even worse.
 Please don't be one of those people.]

 Another guy, Brian, [aka James Brian] I worked with in Arizona claimed he lost a girlfriend one time because someone called his apartment looking for him using the first name he did not use, and this girlfriend somehow got the very-paranoid idea he was living under an assumed identity and hiding from the cops or something.
 Even after he explained the situation, she felt he had somehow betrayed her or been dishonest in some way.
-Likely Brian was better off without that girlfriend, but it would have been nice for them to have reached the conclusion to part in another fashion.
+Likely Brian was better off without that strange girlfriend, but it would have been nice for them to have reached the decision in another way.

-Anyway, it is amazing the number of folks wandering around who have a given name --or two-- before the one you know about and who don't use that first [or third or fourth] given name except when some staffer makes them put in on an insurance form or similar document.
+It is amazing the number of folks wandering around who have a given name --or two, or three-- preceding the one you know about, who don't use that first [or third or fourth] given name except when some staffer makes them put in on an insurance form or similar document.

 Did you see our list of famous people who you know by their middle name? http://middlenamepride.blogspot.com/2008/02/list-of-dangerous-people-who-refused-to.html